AmitaVarma/What-s-cooking-/Whats-cooking.md

 Welcome to What's Cooking.
 I'm an amateur data scientist, and I set out to solve a text analysis classification problem from [Kaggle](https://www.kaggle.com/c/whats-cooking-kernels-only), using Julia language.
 The aim is to try and predict the cuisine of a recipe, given the ingredients in it.

-Here are all the steps I went through.
-When I say I'm an amateur, I'm *really* a beginner, and not a computer science major, so I apologise in advance for messy code and long-winded steps.
-Do leave your tips and advice in the comments.

 ## The Data
 The data obtained from [Kaggle](https://www.kaggle.com/c/whats-cooking-kernels-only/data) was an array of dictionaries and looked like this:
 ```